dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 alias AB = Tuple!(A, B);

 // AB being convertible homogeneous with common type C provides opIndex(size_t i), which converts the
-// i-th value at runtime to the common type C, and opApply that walks the iteration variable
+// i-th value at run-time to the common type C, and opApply that walks the iteration variable
 // through the conversions of the entries of the tuple to the common type C.

 AB ab = AB(A.init, B.init);